oplik0/reddit-blackout/README.md

 # Reddit Blackout
-Set your subreddits to private for 48 hours
+Set your subreddits to private and remove all contributors for 48 hours.
+Afterwards it restores everything and stops itself from running in the future.

 ## What is this doing